 - Proceed in an orderly manner to the nearest FIRE EXIT.
 Notify an usher if you need assistance.

-- Proceed to the Rallying Point on the lawn in front of the Sheepfold trailer on west side of the building and await further instructions in that location.
+- Walk to the Rallying Point on the lawn in front of the Sheepfold trailer on the west side of the building and await further instructions in that location.
 If Christian Formation classes are in session, your children will be brought there to meet you.

 BIO-COMPOSTABLE PRODUCTS: If you are using Christ the Redeemer’s kitchen for one of your meetings, please feel free to use the bio-compostable plates, bowls, utensils, and cups that are stored under the island.
 They are not paper or plastic and, therefore, are better for the environment.
 It you have any questions, please see Karen O’Keefe.